3fuyang/matrixorigin.io.cn/printer/README.md

 ## How to Run

-Node.js is required for running `playwright`.
+Node.js is required to run a headless chromium.

 ```shell
 # Make sure you are at the correct directory